shogun-toolbox/shogun/doc/readme/INSTALL.md

     brew install shogun

 ### Windows <a name="windows"></a>
-Shogun natively compiles under Windows using MSVC, see the [AppVeyor CI build](https://ci.appveyor.com/project/vigsterkr/shogun) and the [Windows section](#manual-windows).
+Shogun natively compiles under Windows using MSVC, see the [Windows section](#manual-windows).
 We currently only support binary packages via conda.
 If you are interested in packaging, documenting, or contributing otherwise, please contact us.

 ## Docker images <a name="docker"></a>